-All you need for the meat eater’s Summer 2021 Healthy Diet Plan
+All you need for the Summer 2023 Healthy Diet Plan

-Everything you need to follow the meat eater’s Summer 2021 Healthy Diet Plan.
+Everything you need to follow the meat and fish Summer 2023 Healthy Diet Plan.
 Find the menu chart, all the recipes for the week, handy shopping lists and more.

-Welcome to BBC Good Food’s Healthy Diet Plan for summer 2021!
+Welcome to BBC Good Food’s Healthy Diet Plan for summer 2023!
 This page contains everything you need for the whole week.
 Scroll down or click the links below to get started.
 Looking for a different plan?
-Discover our vegetarian menu or try our brand new vegan plan.
+Discover our vegetarian menu or try our nourishing vegan plan.

-For this plan, we’ve highlighted recipes that are especially good to enjoy post-exercise.
-For resistance training, protein is key for muscle repair, and for cardio and endurance training, you’ll need some energising carbs to replenish glycogen stores, as well as protein.
+These recipes are great to enjoy pre or post-exercise.
+For resistance training, for example, protein is key for muscle repair, and for cardio and endurance training, you’ll need some energising carbs to replenish glycogen stores, as well as protein.
 Muscles are most receptive in the 30-minute window following exercise, so eat in this time frame if you can.
 Remember to drink plenty of hydrating fluids and, if necessary, include a small amount of sodium to replace any lost through perspiration.

 How to use the plan